Pedestrian Trajectory Prediction Using Dynamics-based Deep Learning

-However, since coefficients cannot be physically understood and interpreted in neural networks, the above-mentioned deep learning methods lack explainability, making it unclear why the predicted trajectories have the given shapes \cite{korbmacher2022review}.
-In addition, there is a lack of constraints which are explicitly enforced when predicting desired trajectories \cite{zhi2021probabilistic}.
-The lack of explainability and the explicit enforcement of known rules of desired predicted trajectories can be addressed by introducing prior knowledge into the deep learning methods \cite{zhi2021probabilistic}\cite{beckh2023harnessing}.
+Deep learning methods have shown state-of-the-art performance in forecasting human trajectories \cite{tan2022review}.
+However, these are considered black-box models that lack explainability, making it unclear why the predicted trajectories have the given shapes \cite{korbmacher2022review}.
+In addition, limited a priori assumptions about human movements in deep learning models make them lack constraints explicitly enforced when predicting desired trajectories \cite{zhi2021probabilistic}.
+Explainability and explicit constraints are essential for autonomous entities since these allow autonomous entities to analyze their behaviour, attribute responsibility, and engender trust \cite{pasquale2017toward}.
+The lack of explainability and the explicit enforcement of known rules of desired predicted trajectories can be addressed by introducing prior knowledge into the deep learning models\cite{zhi2021probabilistic,beckh2023harnessing}.

-Therefore, in this paper, we propose a dynamics-based deep learning method by introducing a novel asymptotically stable dynamical system into a learning-based transformer model.
-Our proposed asymptotically stable dynamical system is used to model human motion and can enforce the human trajectory to converge to the equilibrium point \cite{lyapunov1992general}; i.e. the destination of the pedestrian in the domain of pedestrian trajectory prediction.
-This property is not only in line with the goal-targeted feature of human movements, as depicted in Fig. \ref{fig:1}, but also can provide our used transformer network with prior knowledge and explainability.
-In addition, our proposed method learns regularity properties of human motion such as continuity, smoothness and boundness \cite{flash1985coordination}, and the temporal and spatial reaction of human movements via the transformer-based model.
-Overall, our method has the potential to forecast pedestrian trajectories more precisely than conventional methods by accurately capturing the properties of human motion.
+In this paper, we propose a dynamics-based deep learning framework by integrating a novel asymptotically stable dynamical system into a Transformer model.
+We use the framework to model human motion and can explicitly enforce the human trajectory to converge to the equilibrium point \cite{lyapunov1992general}; i.e. the destination of the pedestrian in the domain of pedestrian trajectory prediction.
+This property is not only in line with the goal-targeted feature of human movements, as depicted in Fig. \ref{fig:1}, but also can provide the Transformer model in our framework with prior knowledge and explainability.
+In addition, our framework learns properties of human motion such as continuity, smoothness and boundness \cite{flash1985coordination}, and the temporal and spatial properties of human movements via the Transformer model.